makaio/box-view-ruby/README.md

-# crocodoc-ruby
+# box-view-ruby

 ## Introduction

-crocodoc-ruby is a Ruby wrapper for the Crocodoc API.
+box-view-ruby is a Ruby wrapper for the Box View API (The new version of Crocodoc API).
-The Crocodoc API lets you upload documents and then generate secure and customized viewing sessions for them.
+The Box View API lets you upload documents and then generate secure and customized viewing sessions for them.
-Our API is based on REST principles and generally returns JSON encoded responses, and in Ruby are converted to hashes unless otherwise noted.
+The API is based on REST principles and generally returns JSON encoded responses, and in Ruby are converted to hashes unless otherwise noted.

+The gem is designed to keep the compatibility with the crocodoc gem so that it could work as a simple replacement for the gem.

 ## Installation

-We suggest installing the library as a gem.

-    gem install crocodoc
+It has not been published as a gem since a more proper implementation may come from the Crocodoc team.

+You can add it as a gem by using the bundler's git functionality.

+    gem "box-api-ruby", :git => "git://github.com/kntyskw/box-api-ruby"

 You can also add the library as a submodule in your git project.

-    git submodule add git@github.com:crocodoc/crocodoc-ruby.git
+    git submodule add git@github.com:kntyskw/box-api-ruby.git

 You can also get the library by cloning or downloading.

 To clone:

-    git clone git@github.com:crocodoc/crocodoc-ruby.git
+    git clone git@github.com:kntyskw/box-api-ruby.git

 To download:

-    wget https://github.com/crocodoc/crocodoc-ruby/zipball/master -O crocodoc-ruby.zip
+    wget https://github.com/kntyskw/box-api-ruby/zipball/master -O box-api-ruby.zip
-    unzip crocodoc-ruby.zip
+    unzip box-api-ruby.zip
-    mv crocodoc-crocodoc-ruby-* crocodoc-ruby
+    mv kntyskw-box-api-ruby-* box-api-ruby

 Require the library into any of your Ruby files.

-If you have the gem installed:

-    require 'crocodoc'

 If you have the files locally:

-    require_relative /path/to/crocodoc-ruby/crocodoc.rb
+    require_relative /path/to/box-api-ruby/crocodoc.rb

 Please note that this library also requires that the 'rest-client' gem is installed, and a version of Ruby >= 1.9.